vdhamer/Photo-Club-Hub/.github/README.md

 and maintained by the clubs themselves.

 This is important because this allows the app to **support many clubs**.
-But is also also necessary in order to give clubs **control** over their own data: a club knows best what to mention regarding the club, who the current members are, who the club officers are, and - maybe most significantly - which images the members want in their portfolios.
+But is also also necessary in order to give clubs **control** over their data: a club knows best what to mention regarding the club, who the current members are, who the club officials are, and which images the members want in their portfolios.

+### Levels

 To add a club to the app, the app distinguishes 3 hierarchical layers of information: